The concept behind Back to Eden gardening is to cover the soil, mimicking nature, so the soil is not exposed to harsh elements.

 In this post, I’m unraveling the fascinating theory behind this approach that promises bountiful harvests with minimal fuss.
 Whether you’re a seasoned gardener or just getting your hands dirty, understanding the principles of Back to Eden gardening could be the game-changer your garden needs.
 So, grab your gardening gloves, and let’s explore the secrets of cultivating a thriving, low-maintenance Eden in your backyard!

-We have so many exciting things happening on The 104 Homestead this 2014 season.
-We’re increasing our duck flock to keep up with egg demand, we’re adding quail to our homestead, but most exciting is that we are changing the way we garden.
+So many exciting things happened on The 104 Homestead during the 2014 season.
+We increased our duck flock to keep up with egg demand, and we added quail to our homestead, but most exciting is that we changed the way we garden.

-- The Traditional Method: A single plot of garden where plants are tended (weeded, watered, amended) on a regular basis.
+- The Traditional Method: A single plot garden where plants are tended (weeded, watered, amended) on a regular basis.

 - No-Dig Method: Narrow rows of plants that are composted from the top and not turned.
 A common term for this style is lasagna gardening.

 - Raised Bed Method: Framed mini-gardens where the soil is specially made or purchased.

 - Square Footage/Intensive Planting Method: Planting in a grid to maximize the use of space in the garden.